Sharongoldie/Sharongoldie/README.md

 - 👋 Hi, I’m @Sharongoldie
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning introduction to shell
+- 🌱 I’m currently learning introduction to C Programing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me goldiezulu97@gmail.com

 <!---
 Sharongoldie/Sharongoldie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.